Systems with large flexible server pools: Instability of "natural" load balancing: Diffusion scaled process in a critically loaded system in Halfin--Whitt asymptotic regime

 where $\hat Y(\cdot)$ is a one-dimensional diffusion process with constant variance parameter $2\sum_i \lambda_i$ and piece-wise linear drift, equal at point $x$ to

-The invariant distribution density is, then, a continuous function, which is a ``concatenation'' at point $0$ of exponential (for $x\ge 0$) and Gaussian (for $x\le 0$) distribution densities. \end{corollary}

-\begin{proof} Theorem~\ref{th-tightness-spec-case} of course implies tightness of stationary distributions of $\left((\hat Q^r_i(\cdot)),(\hat Z^r_j(\cdot))\right)$.
-Then, it follows from \cite[Theorem 8.5.1]{Liptser_Shiryaev} (whose conditions are easily verified in our case), that as $r\to\infty$, any weak limit of the sequence of stationary distributions of the processes $\left((\hat Q^r_i(\cdot)),(\hat Z^r_j(\cdot))\right)$ is a stationary distribution of the limit process, described in \cite[Theorem 4.4]{Gurvich_Whitt}, and therefore is the one-dimensional diffusion specified in the statement of the corollary. \end{proof}
+The invariant distribution density is then a continuous function, which is a ``concatenation'' at point $0$ of exponential (for $x\ge0$) and Gaussian (for $x\le0$) distribution densities. \end{corollary} \begin{pf} Theorem~\ref{th-tightness-spec-case} of course implies tightness of stationary distributions of $ ((\hat Q^r_i(\cdot )),(\hat Z^r_j(\cdot)) )$.
+Then it follows from~\cite{LiptserShiryaev}, Theorem 8.5.1 (whose conditions are easily verified in our case), that as $r\to\infty$, any weak limit of the sequence of stationary distributions of the processes $ ((\hat Q^r_i(\cdot)),(\hat Z^r_j(\cdot)) )$ is a stationary distribution of the limit process, described in~\cite{GurvichWhitt}, Theorem 4.4, and therefore is the one-dimensional diffusion specified in the statement of the corollary. \end{pf}

 Finally, we remark that a tightness result analogous to Theorem~\ref{th-tightness-spec-case} holds for the underloaded system, $\rho<1$, and can be proved essentially the same way.